ChicoState/djsongmatch-ux/phaseIII/README.md

 participants either only interacted with the three sliders on the main page or never interacted with sliders.

-None of the participants ever changed the input song.
-When participants wanted contrast, they only adjusted the sliders.
+Only one of the participants ever changed the input song.
+When participants wanted contrast, they almost always adjusted the sliders.

 Two participants identified that they expected the Export button to be closer to the tables because the data they expect to export is related